corbergm/energyDeterminesMolecules-code/README.md

 # 2. Installation guide

 Ensure that MATLAB2022b and the aforementioned toolboxes are installed.
 To retrieve the code, also Git is necessary.

-Then change the directory to the desired location of the code, open a terminal and clone the code via git:
+First, change the directory to the desired location of the code, then open a terminal and clone the repository:

 git init